Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 #  Personaes

+- Users :
-- Students :
+	- Student :
-    - They want to see what the B3 will be like
+  	- Want to see what the B3 will be like
-    - They want it to be accommodating
+  	- Want it to be accommodating
-    - They are interested in seeing the layeout of the building
+  	- Is interested in seeing how things are layed out

 - Future Student
-    - They want to know the layeout of the building
+    - Want to know how things are layed out
-    - They want to experience what studying at Algosup will be like
+    - want to experience what studying at Algosup will be like
-    - They want to see what other student are capable of / leanred to do during their studies at Algosup
+    - want to see what other student did

 - Investors
-    - They want to see what the B3 will be like
+    - Want to see what the B3 will be like
-    - They want to see if the building is efficient enought
+    - Want to see if building is future proof
-    - They are interrested in the future look of the school
+    - Want to see if the school look at the future

 - Franck
-    - He want to see what the B3 will be like
+    - Want to see what the B3 will be like
-    - He is interrested in simulating the efficiency of the B3
+    - Want to look for potential flow in the current design
     - Want to get idea for future accommodation and system in the B3
     - He wants to see how different materials and colors work together (or not) in the new building

 - Parents
   	- Never used VR before
     - Want to know how things are layed out
-    - Need to be convinced that Algosup is the way to go for their children
+    - Need to be convinced that Algosup is a good school
 # Minimum Viable Product

 The criteria for the minimal viable product are: